Opinion | Are Biden and Democrats in the process of redefining bipartisanship?

 Thinking about the proposed coronavirus economic aid package, do you think the Republican congressional leaders are making a good faith effort to work with the Biden administration?

-Here again, a solid 55 percent say Republicans are not making a good faith effort to work with the administration, while only 42 percent say they are.
+Here again, a solid 55 percent say Republicans are not making a good-faith effort to work with the administration, while only 42 percent say they are.

 It’s not clear, of course, how much voters care about such matters, though they often claim to.
 It’s probable that they care far more about whether leaders deliver results than whether they try to work with the opposition.